coboarding/local/README.md

 # coBoarding local

 coBoarding - AI-Powered Job Application Automation Platform

-coBoarding Setup Guide
+## coBoarding Setup Guide

+This implementation provides a production-ready foundation that can be deployed immediately while maintaining compliance with international employment and data protection laws.
+The modular architecture allows for easy scaling and feature additions as the business grows.

 ## Prerequisites